Skip to main content

 After migrating the process instance, the input mapping is corrected and the incident is resolved by retry.
 Afterward, the process instance will continue as expected:

-Migrating active elements inside embedded subprocesses
+Migrating active elements inside subprocesses

 Active elements located inside subprocesses can be migrated as part of a process instance migration.